A new platform for documentation and tutorials is launching soon.

 In the output above the default port for the target has now changed to

 curl can be used as the executed client for the TCP target session to do

 $ boundary connect -exec curl -target-id ttcp_eTcZMueUYv \ -- -vvsL --output /dev/null hashicorp.com * Trying 184.108.40.206... * TCP_NODELAY set * Connected to hashicorp.com (220.127.116.11) port 80 (#0) > GET / HTTP/1.1 > Host: hashicorp.com > User-Agent: curl/7.64.1 > Accept: */* ...<truncated output>...

 -exec is available for subcommands that wrap clients as well.
 As an

 putty.exe is available on a Windows host but the command is being

-run from WSL, the following allows usage of the wrapper but while specifying the
+run from WSL, the following allows usage of the wrapper while specifying the

 »Connect using Desktop Client

-While using desktop client, choose target and connect to retrieve local proxy details.
+While using the desktop client, choose the target and connect to retrieve local proxy details.

-See our common workflows for in depth discussion on managing scopes, targets, identities, and sessions.
+Refer to our basic administration workflows tutorial series for in depth discussions on managing scopes, targets, identities, and sessions.